dtc111111/incre-dpsr/README.md

 ## Pose Estimation
 We use Feature Bundle Adjustment(FBA) method to optimize pose estimation.

-First a [Unet](~/localTensoRF/models/unet.py) is used to extract the multi-layer feature maps of RGB images.
+First a [Unet](localTensoRF/models/unet.py) is used to extract the multi-layer feature maps of RGB images.
-With the multi-layer feature information and confidence matrix, we then use FBA method to calculate and minimize the reprojection error
+With the multi-layer feature information and confidence matrix, we then use FBA method to calculate and minimize the reprojection error.[](localTensoRF/models/poses.py)

 ```